sachin-prabhakar/sachin-prabhakar/README.md

 - Cut a social-skilling API from ~12 s to under 200 ms via caching, query tuning, and preprocessed pipelines.
 - Previous roles at Navjoy and MetricStream: multi-tenant RBAC, OAuth2 APIs with rate limiting, and faster document APIs with caching.

-I’m open to SWE backend and AI Engineer roles.

 ---